 Welcome to the Neighborhood ~ A Short Story by Allen Kopp

 A moving van pulled up at the house across the street and three bear-like men got out and began unloading furniture.
-A late-model red car pulled into the driveway from which four people emerged: a lanky boy and a man from the front and a girl and a woman from the back.
-The man had a big stomach and a balding head and was slightly bent over.
-The girl looked like a younger version of the woman; they were obviously mother and daughter.
+A late-model red car pulled into the driveway from which four people emerged: a gangly boy wearing a backwards baseball cap and an older man from the front and a girl and a middle-aged woman from the back.
+The man had white hair and walked with a limp.
+The girl looked like a younger version of the woman, obviously mother and daughter.

-“Looks like a girl about my age,” Stephanie said.
-“She’s fat and is she ever ugly!
-I’ll bet she has her driver’s license, though, and probably her own car.”
+“Looks like a girl about my age,” Carmen said.
+“She’s fat and ugly but I’ll bet she has her driver’s license.
+Probably even her own car.”

 “You ought to see this old couch they’ve got.
 It looks like it’s about a hundred years old.
-If it was mine, I’d set it out in the yard and douse it with kerosene and strike a match to it.”
+If it was mine, I’d set it out in the yard and douse it with kerosene and set fire to it.”

 “Maybe they’re just waiting for the right moment to do that very thing.”